dag4blend

 Often, you may need to import a single asset that is already open in Asset Viewer or Explorer.
 Instead of searching for it through FileImport, you can copy the path from Asset Viewer or Explorer (RMBCopy as path) and paste it into Path field of the batch import panel.
 This action will automatically transfer the file name to Masks, and clicking IMPORT will load only the desired asset.

-If you only have the asset’s name, you can enter it in Masks and then use the Apply as search path button to set the entire project directory with subfolders as the search path.
+If you only have the asset’s name, you can enter it in Masks and then use the Apply as search path button to set the entire project directory with subdirectories as the search path.

 If the path is unknown, the import will be slower by a few seconds (due to search file), but this is often faster than searching the full path manually.